 K. Cashman, PhD—Native Hawaiian education, indigenous self-determination and education, art education

-E. Centeio, PhD—physical activity & academic achievement; comprehensive school physical activity programs, physical education
+E. Centeio, PhD—physical activity & academic achievement; comprehensive school physical activity programs, health and physical education

 E. Chang, PhD—community-based research, critical race and ethnic studies, digital sociology, learning and leadership development